mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

 ---
-title: "Setting Up Authenticated Sessions with Svelte and Sapper (or, Sapper can have little an auth, as a treat)."
+title: "Setting Up Authenticated Sessions with Svelte and Sapper (Sapper can have little an auth, as a treat)."
 date: "2020/02/29"
 author: "Mark Sauer-Utley"
 blurb: "How to setup a session store and use JWT's to keep track of user authentication in my new favorite framework."